Heuristics for multi-stage quantum walks to find Ising ground states

 This idea can be used to, in theory, calculate any statistical moment $\braket{\hat{H}_I^n}$.
 First, write down a sum over all states and $2n$ indices, then pair up those indices to find the parts of the sum that don't disappear when summing over all states.

-Code to calculate these formulae has been provided in the github repository mentioned earlier.
+Code to calculate these formulae has been provided in the github repository \cite{MultistageQW}.
 The method used is known not to be optimal, as the coefficients of each term are found via solving a linear system which is built from solving a number of small problems exactly.
 A purely combinatorial method should be possible, however the runtime of any algorithm grows exponentially for higher moments.
 This can be seen since for the $N^{th}$ moment, every integer partition of $N$ that doesn't contain a $1$ corresponds to a term.
 This means there are at least as many terms as the integer partition of $\lfloor \frac{N}{2} \rfloor$, which grows exponentially.

-The sum over $\Delta_{j,k}^2$ from Section \ref{Timescales} can be derived using a similar method, however unlike the previous derivation the value of the $h$ parameters is important as remapping the problem to $n + 1$ qubits does change the result.
+The sum over $\Delta_{j,k}^2$ from Section \ref{Timescales} can be derived using a similar method.
+However, unlike the previous derivation the value of the $h$ parameters is important as remapping the problem to $n + 1$ qubits does change the result, so the Hamiltonian from Equation \eqref{IsingJ} will be used here.
+It simplifies the calculation to use a symmetric $J$, so use $J' = \frac{(J + J^T)}{2},$ where the sum in Equation \eqref{IsingJ} is now over all indices.
 Let a state be represented by $S_i = \pm 1$ as before, with $0 \leq i \leq n$, then the energy of that state is $E = S_i S_j J_{i,j} + h_i S_i$.
 Suppose $S_a$ is flipped.
 Then the change in energy is

 The change in energy squared is then

 The sum over all choices of flipped spin is then

 and the average over all states is then